Instrument landing system: History

-Tests of the ILS began in 1929 in the United States, with Jimmy Doolittle becoming the first pilot to take off, fly and land an airplane using instruments alone, without a view outside the cockpit.
 A basic system, fully operative, was introduced in 1932 at Berlin-Tempelhof Central Airport (Germany) named LFF or "Lorenz beam" after its inventor, the C. Lorenz AG company.
 The Civil Aeronautics Board (CAB) of the United States authorized installation of the system in 1941 at six locations.
 The first landing of a scheduled U.S. passenger airliner using ILS was on January 26, 1938, when a Pennsylvania Central Airlines Boeing 247D flew from Washington, D.C., to Pittsburgh, Pennsylvania, and landed in a snowstorm using only the Instrument Landing System.
-The first fully automatic landing by a commercial airliner using ILS occurred in March 1964 at Bedford Airport in the UK.